TheEgghead27/Eggbot/README.md

 ## Commands
 e!help : help

-e!aboutme : about the speaking user
+e!about : about the speaking/first mentioned user

 e!args {arguments} : list of args